 We offer animal species DNA testing for foods and feed products such as meat, frozen ready-to-eat meals, animal feed, bone meal, fishmeal, fish oil, flavors, gelatin, pet food, porcine meal, poultry fat, spray-dried animal plasma, and more.

 These tests help customers comply with current European Union, Japanese, US, and other country regulations prohibiting animal products in feed.
-These tests are also highly effective and useful for species identification of meat products and to detect adulteration of meat products with tissue from other species.
+They are also highly effective and useful for species identification of meat products and to detect adulteration of meat products with tissue from other species.

 Wide range of Animal Species Testing Options